-If not for the receipt of these federal funds, the Hawaii school system would have $40 million to $50 million less a year to operate with, and would need to reduce support for all schools to pay all its expenses.
-The video above explains the Department's use of Impact Aid in greater detail.
+If not for the receipt of these federal funds, the Hawai‘i school system would have $35 million to $50 million less a year to operate with, and would need to reduce support for all schools to pay all its expenses.

 Why do I have to fill it out when I'm not federally connected?

-The information on the completed form helps determine if a parent/guardian resides or work on federal property.
-The survey is disseminated annually to 180,000 students statewide, across all islands, and schools have a 100% goal.
-Your support in the completion of the card is appreciated by schools in an effort to meet their goal.
+The information on the completed form helps determine if a parent/guardian resides or works on federal property.
+The survey is disseminated annually to about 170,000 students statewide, across all islands, and schools.
+The goal is a 100% return rate.
+Your support in the completion of the Survey form is appreciated by schools in an effort to meet their goal.

 Why do I have to fill it out when it doesn't help my child specifically?

 Every Hawai‘i public school and each student benefits from the federal Impact Aid funding.
 Please see:

 "How does the Department use Impact Aid funds?" above.

 Why aren’t funds allocated to my child’s school, specifically for my child?